MicrosoftDocs/azure-dev-docs/articles/javascript/database-developer-guide.md

 To connect and use your Cassandra DB on Azure Cosmos DB with JavaScript and cassandra-driver, use the following procedure.

-1. Make sure Node.js and npm are installed.
+1. Make sure Node.js LTS and npm are installed.
 1. Create a Node.js project in a new folder:

     ```bash